ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 # ⚙️ HOW TO USE ⚙️

-From a running TCC command line, use whatever system commands you'd like from the list below.
+From a running TCC command line, use whatever system commands you’d like from the list below.

 Generally speaking, it will be: ```create-srt audio_file.mp3``` or ```create-missing-karaoke``` or ```get-lyrics```.